 We know that all dogs are good dogs, but that doesn't make this devil costume any less adorable.
 A pair of demon horns will transform your pooch into a devilishly cute companion.
 If you want to go above and beyond, try adding a matching red collar, cape, or even a pre-made onesie if it's a little chilly.

 This idea is a perfect mix of cute and scary.
 Not recommended for those with arachnophobia, this spider costume is perfect if you like the scary side of Halloween.
-It's also a super easy DIY option — just get a handful of oversized pipe cleaners and twist them into shape.
+There's also a super easy DIY option — just get a handful of oversized pipe cleaners and twist them into shape.
 We're betting your pup won't understand why everyone is suddenly running away from them!

 Dogs?
 Gorgeous.
 Ladybugs?
 Fabulous.
 Dogs dressed as ladybugs?
 Absolute perfection.
 You could try to sew this if you're truly handy, or take a shortcut and buy the costume pre-made.
 Either way, this outfit is as cute as, well, a bug.
 Not to mention a perfect photo op the next time you take your dog to the park.